 Historical and Traditional Uses

-Ayuvedic Medicine called Lemongrass THE connective tissue oil as it tightens the elastin fibres and was included in liniments for injury, bruises, dislocations, torn cartilage and tendons and sprains.
+Ayuvedic Medicine called Lemongrass THE connective tissue oil as it tightens the elastin fibres and because of its restorative properties was often included in liniments for injury, bruises, dislocations, torn cartilage and tendons and sprains.

 Commonly used in the treatment of colds, headaches, stomach, abdominal and rheumatic pain, gastroenteritis, and colitis.
 As a vapour it was employed to disinfect and deodorise the air.
 Included in skin care as a tonic and astringent, to cleanse and reduce the symptoms of oily skin and for its anti-fungal, antiseptic properties.
 Also employed as a sedative for the nervous system.